k8gb-io/k8gb/docs/splitbrain.md

 | **Edge DNS down for all** | Each cluster returns **only its own local IPs**.
 Clients hitting either cluster's CoreDNS get valid responses, but there is no cross-cluster balancing.
 Traffic is effectively pinned to whichever cluster the client's recursive resolver reaches. |

 !!! warning "Stale data window"
-    If the edge DNS was reachable and then becomes unreachable, the last-known remote IPs may persist in DNS caches and in the DNSEndpoint CR until the next successful reconciliation clears them.
-The staleness window is bounded by `min(dnsTtlSeconds, reconcileRequeueSeconds)`.
+    If the edge DNS becomes unreachable, k8gb will omit remote targets on the next reconciliation and write a reduced `DNSEndpoint`.
+Stale answers can still persist in recursive resolvers and client caches until their TTLs expire, so the observable stale-data window is driven by reconciliation timing plus downstream DNS caching.

 ### Failover